 If you’re walking in the woods and you spot a bear, you’ll probably feel at least a wee bit anxious.
 Most likely, your heart rate will spike and a wave of fear will wash over you as your brain processes a jumble of options: Run, scream, freeze. …

-“Anxiety is a very normal human experience,” said Luke Raymond, LCPC, manager for Behavioral Health at OSF HealthCare.
-“We’ve all had anxiety, which is nothing more than the body and brain reacting to a perceived threat.”
+“Anxiety is a normal human experience that we all can experience,” said Dominique Dietz, LCSW, director for Behavioral Health at OSF HealthCare.
+“Anxiety our brain and body reacting to what we believe is a threat.”

 But what happens when the immediate threat vanishes and the anxiety lingers?
 What about when the perceived threat is more hypothetical but it affects your ability to function?
 Maybe you struggle to sleep, or eat or work; unable to make decisions.